 22. Covered Bridges

-I do love a covered bridge!!!
-They are just so photogenic!
-I had three great covered bridge encounters in New Brunswick – but I believe there are loads more covered bridges in New Brunswick that I didn’t see.
+I do love a covered bridge – they are just so photogenic.
+I had three great covered bridge encounters in New Brunswick – but I believe there are loads more New Brunswick covered bridges that I didn’t see.

 The third didn’t appear on any maps or in any tourism brochures.
 The Sawmill Creek Bridge was by the side of the road just after Hopewell Rocks on the way to Alma.
 I took this shot on my way to the Hopewell Rocks night photography tour.

 When you head down to photograph the St Andrews Blockhouse (2nd in this post) try to time it with the low tide.
-The ocean floor becomes clear and is just lovely!
+The St Andrew’s ocean floor becomes clear and is just lovely.
 The colours are fantastic and every day there are new patterns and items to photograph.

 And it all makes for some great photos!